 Rdata directory (only when installing packages).

-- The directory containing the unpackaged R code (Shiny and R Markdown).
+- The directory containing the unpackaged R code (Shiny, Plumber, and R Markdown).

 - The document rendering destination directory (only for R Markdown).

-- A per-process temporary directory (exposed over the original
+- A per-process temporary directory specified in the

 Applications.HomeMounting is enabled, the contents of